 What is a Parish Council?

-A Parish Council is the most local branch of Local Government and usually represents just one town or locality.
-(They are civil authorities and have nothing to do with the Church.)
+A Parish Council is the most local branch of government and usually represents just one town or locality.
+They are civil authorities and have nothing to do with the Church.

-Chorleywood Parish is a larger local council made up of four wards, Chorleywood North, Chorleywood South, Cedars Ward and Quickwood Ward, comprising of 4500 households.
+Chorleywood Parish Council is a larger local council made up of four wards, Chorleywood North, Chorleywood South, Cedars Ward and Quickwood Ward, together comprising over 4,500 households.

 What do Parish Councils do?

 Parish Councils represent the local community, delivering services to meet local needs and improving the quality of life and community wellbeing.
 They have a wide range of powers to provide and manage local services, such as village halls, sports and recreation facilities, allotments, cemeteries and churchyards, commons, footpaths and public open spaces.

 They can support local voluntary activities, stage local events and undertake initiatives such as transport and crime prevention.
 These powers are mostly discretionary, i.e. they can be used to as great or little extent as their community wishes.

 Parish Councils comprise councillors that are elected by parishioners.
 It is the only elected council where the voters are likely to know many of the people they elect.
 It is equally likely that your parish councillor will know you personally and pay more heed to your comments than can a District or County councillor.

 Parish Councils are subject to the same rules as the larger local authorities; their meetings are open to the public, their accounts are audited and are open to public inspection.
 And they are the only level of local government that is required to hold a public meeting for all its electors once every year.